KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 > It is the capacity for coherent motion.
 >
 > The field stores.
 The current flows.
-> Source replenishes.
+> Coherence-source replenishes.
 Siphoning extracts.
 >
 > Membranes are not walls but thresholds —
 > conditions of passage, not barriers of exclusion.